Documentation Index

-- Cross-platform settlement - Platform A’s seller and Platform B’s buyer in a single atomic settlement.
+- Cross-platform - Platform A’s seller and Platform B’s buyer in a single atomic settlement.

 Architecture overview